Labelled partitions in action: recombination, selection, mutation, and more: The -recombination equation

 We will consider a more general version of the recombination process compared to \cite{SelrekDocumenta} and \cite{SelrekTPB}, where we restricted our attention to single-crossover only.
 As in \cite{haldane} and \cite{BaakeBaakeSalamat}, we allow for multiple crossovers, and even an arbitrary number of parents.
 To state this in a concise way, we will need the notion of a \emph{partition} of the set of sequence sites.

-Recall that a partition of a (nonempty) set $M$ is a nonempty collection of nonempty, disjoint subsets of $M$, called \emph{blocks}, whose union is $M$; we denote the set of all partitions of $M$ by $\bP(M)$.
+Recall that a partition of a (nonempty) set $M$ is a collection of nonempty, disjoint subsets of $M$, called \emph{blocks}, whose union is $M$; we denote the set of all partitions of $M$ by $\bP(M)$.
 To any $\cA \in \bP(S)$, we associate a \emph{recombination rate} $\varrho_\cA^{} \geqslant 0$.
-This means that, at rate $\varrho_\cA^{}$, a group of $|\cA|$ independently chosen individuals, corresponding to the blocks of $\cA$, comes together to produce a new offspring individual\footnote{Keep in mind that the model we are considering is \emph{deterministic}; the purpose of this individual-based description is merely to provide a heuristic interpretation.}.
-We call such an offspring \emph{$\cA$-recombined}, and its type $y$ is given by $y_i = x_{A(i),i}^{}$ where $A(i) \in \cA$ is the unique block that contains $i$ and $x_{A(i),i}$ is the $i$-th component of the type of the parent associated with block $A(i)$.
+Intuitively, this means that, at rate $\varrho_\cA^{}$, a group of $|\cA|$ parent individual, corresponding to the blocks of $\cA$ and chosen independently, uniformly and without replacement, comes together to produce a new offspring individual.
+We call such an offspring \emph{$\cA$-recombined}, and its type $y$ is given by $y_i = x_{A(i),i}^{}$ where $A(i) \in \cA$ is the unique block of $\cA$ that contains $i$ and $x_{A(i),i}$ is the $i$-th component of the type of the parent associated with block $A(i)$.
 Due to our assumption of random mating, the type of an $\cA$-recombined offspring individual (born, say, at time $t$) is distributed according to the product measure

 where we write $\omega_{A,t}^{}$ instead of $(\omega_t^{})_A^{}$.
 The operator $\cR_\cA : \cP(X) \to \cP(X)$ thus defined is called a \emph{recombinator}; see \cite{bb,haldane,recoreview}.

 Thus, the evolution of the type composition under the influence of recombination alone is captured by the \emph{general recombination equation}